Jinyeop3110/Jinyeop3110.github.io/_projects/1_project.md

 related_publications: true
 ---

-Paper (soon to be archived) : href="https://drive.google.com/file/d/14e3DBsKpuRdav9lA_Wkfg8FI1mi5iMZn/view?usp=sharing"> "Concept to Context : Concept Encoding in In-Context Learning of LLMs" </a> system).
+Paper (soon to be archived) : <a href="https://drive.google.com/file/d/14e3DBsKpuRdav9lA_Wkfg8FI1mi5iMZn/view?usp=sharing">"Concept to Context : Concept Encoding in In-Context Learning of LLMs"</a>

 **TLDR:** We explored the mechanistic understanding of ICL success/failure modes through how well certain concepts are encoded in intermediate reprsentatoions